 This is a great time to try something new and refreshing.
 Maybe a fresh chardonnay or a craft beer you’ve been meaning to try.

-You could even bring along a portable wine cooler to keep your drinks chilled all weekend long.
+You could even bring along a portable wine cooler or high end cooler to keep your drinks chilled all weekend long.
 Whichever route you choose, just make sure you have enough to drink.
 And don’t forget the glasses if the resort does not already provide them!

 Gourmet snacks and food.

 Just because you’re camping doesn’t mean you have to give up your love of good food.
 One of the best parts about glamping is that you can still enjoy all your favorite gourmet snacks and meals.

 You can even get creative and try some new recipes.
 Just be sure to pack enough food for everyone in your group.
 And if you’re planning on doing any cooking, make sure you bring along any spices or condiments you might need.

 If you’ve ever been camping, then you know everything slows down in the middle of the day when it’s the hottest.
 That’s when you’ll want to find a nice shady spot and relax with a good book.

 Light reading material is essential for any glamping trip.
 Whether it’s a trashy romance novel, a celebrity gossip magazine, or a classic work of fiction, make sure you have something to keep you entertained.
 There are some times when even glamping can get boring.

 Okay, so reading isn’t your thing, or you’re okay with sweating out the summer heat.
 If that’s the case, you might want to bring along some outdoor games to keep you entertained.